SivagiriVisakan/trail-app/README.md

 ### TODOs

-- [ ] Re-organise the code and improve the overall structure
+- [x] Re-organise code
-- [ ] Abstract the database interactions - maybe consider using an ORM
+- [ ] Abstract the database interactions - consider using an ORM/query builder
-- [ ] Document better
+- [ ] Expand the documentation

 ### Credits

 - Thanks to the [Argon](https://github.com/creativetimofficial/argon-dashboard) project, based on which the frontend is built.

-### Hosting

-If you are considering using Trail for a production application, and need help in setting up/self-hosting it, please feel free to reach out.
-We would  be more than happy to help!

 ### Contributing

+If you have anything to say about Trail, please feel free to reach out.
 Contributions are always welcome, it would be great to have you contributing to this project.
 Please feel free to open an issue if you have something in mind.